genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 #. *Unmapped reads*: total number of reads which failed to map to the reference
    genome;
 #. *Mapped reads*: total number of reads aligned to the reference genome;
-#. *Uniquely mapped reads*: total number of reads aligned exactly 1 time to teh
+#. *Uniquely mapped reads*: total number of reads aligned exactly 1 time to the
    reference genome;
 #. *Multi-hit mapped reads*: total number of reads aligned >1 times to the
    reference genome.